COM498/Fall2019/README.md

 The SA password for the MSSql Database is SaintLeo123.
 This is set in the docker-compose.yml file and the SqlContainer/Dockerfile.
 To have a different SA password, edit these two files as well as the database config in server.js.

+The stored procedures that deal with dates and times has been set to use `Eastern Standard Time`.
+Please adjust this if needed for other areas.

 <h3>Troubleshooting</h3>

 Make sure that you have net.ipv4.conf.all.forwarding set equal to 1 and that Chain FORWARD is set to Accept if site is not accessible via localhost:80 on the host.